Conventional and SBA Financing for Auto Repair Businesses

 - Purchasing new land (this includes construction costs)

-- Purchasing or expand an existing business
+- Purchasing or expanding an existing business

 - Repairing existing capital